lindonroberts/trust-region/README.rst

    :target: https://www.gnu.org/licenses/gpl-3.0
    :alt: GNU GPL v3 License

-This package provides methods for solving the trust-region subproblem from nonlinear, nonconvex optimization.
+This package provides Python routines for solving the trust-region subproblem from nonlinear, nonconvex optimization.
 For more details on trust-region methods, see the book: A. R. Conn, N. I. M. Gould and Ph.
 L. Toint (2000), Trust-Region Methods, MPS-SIAM Series on Optimization.

 The trust-region subproblem we solve is